Cinematic Arts (CINE)

 CINE 462 Advanced Producing 3 Credit Hour(s)

-The course focuses on advanced producing techniques such as the psychology of producing and taking a film or television production through the post-production process.
+This practicum is designed with the student's focus of interest in mind and focuses on advanced producing techniques such as the psychology of producing and taking a film or television production through the post-production process.
 Subjects include task delegation and conflict management, post-production supervision, and preparation for distribution assets and modalities.

 Offered: Resident